-“What is an NHCE, and why would I want to discriminate against one?”
-Excellent question.
 NHCE stands for “Non-Highly Compensated Employee.”
 The opposite is an HCE: Highly Compensated Employee.
-HCEs are defined as anyone who makes over a certain dollar amount in a given year.
-The IRS sets this dollar amount, and may change it on an annual basis.
+HCEs are defined as anyone who makes over a certain dollar amount each year.
+The IRS sets this dollar amount and may change it on an annual basis.
 In 2016, the line was set at $120,000.
-Non-highly compensated employees, therefore, are those who made less than $120,000 the prior year — or anyone who owns 5 percent or more of the company.
+So, non-highly compensated employees are those who made less than $120,000 the prior year — or anyone who owns five percent or more of the company.

-The fourth pillar says the employer must offer to each employee the ability to purchase stock in the company with their own retirement funds.
-Remember when our example entrepreneur’s retirement plan purchased stock in the C corp and become a shareholder?
-Same deal here: she, as the owner of the company, must now offer the opportunity for her employees to use their retirement funds to purchase stock in the company they work for.
+The fourth pillar says the employer must offer each employee the ability to buy stock in the company with their own retirement funds.
+Remember when Mary’s retirement plan purchased stock in the C corp and become a shareholder?
+It’s the same idea here: Mary now has to offer her employees the option to use their retirement funds to purchase stock in the company they work for.

-“Wait, what?
-This is my company – I don’t want a bunch of shareholders taking control away from me.
-What gives?”
-Another great question, and here’s the thing: it’s probably not going to happen.
-You’re required to make the offer when the employee is hired, but the employee probably won’t accept.
-Of the 14,000+clients Guidant has worked with since 2003, all have offered this stock purchase to their employees, and only a handful have accepted.
+It might sound scary at first – it’s your company and you don’t want shareholders taking control away from you.
+But here’s the thing: it’s probably not going to happen.
+You’re required to make the offer when the employee is hired, but the employee likely won’t accept it.
+Of the over 20,000 clients that Guidant has worked with since 2003, all have offered this stock purchase to their employees.
+Only a handful have accepted.

 Why is that?
-Because it can be challenging for the employee to deal with; the employee may not even have retirement funds with which to purchase stock; and, if the employee has retirement funds, they’re already invested in publicly held companies through an investment firm.
-Furthermore, the employee would be making a shift from a liquid asset (their publicly traded stock) to an illiquid asset (stock in your privately-owned business).
+It can be challenging for an employee to deal with.
+The employee might not have retirement funds to use to buy stock.
+They might have the funds, but they’re already invested in publicly-held companies through an investment firm.
+Plus, the employee would be shifting from a liquid asset (their publicly-traded stock) to an illiquid asset (stock in your privately-owned business).
 In other words, the employee would have to wait on you to sell your company before they would get their money back.
-So, while it’s important to make the offer (and thus not discriminate against any of your employees), it’s unlikely they’ll accept.
+So, while it’s important to make the offer (to fulfill the pillar’s obligation and not discriminate against any of your employees), it’s unlikely they’ll accept.

 5. Rollover Participants Must be Bona Fide Employees

 The fifth and final pillar of the ROBS structure is simple: 401(k) plans must benefit the employees of the company that sponsors the plan.
-And so, in order to be able to roll money and participate in the plan, you must be an active employee of the business.
-This means a couple of things: you must pay yourself a salary as soon as the business is able to support it, and you cannot be a silent investor.
+So to be able to roll money and participate in the plan, you must be an active employee of the business.
+This means a few things: you must pay yourself a salary as soon as the business is able to support it, and you can’t be a silent investor.

-A common scenario that does not fulfill the requirements of the fifth pillar is what Joe (with a twinkle in his eye) calls the “deadbeat spouse” or “deadbeat offspring” scenario: when Spouse A wants to purchase a business for Spouse B to help keep them busy, or a parent wants to purchase a business to employ their unemployed offspring.
-This causes an issue because the spouse and/or parent has no intention of working in the company they own.
-Since the owner is not a “bona fide” employee, the conditions of the fifth pillar are not met.
-(But Joe gets to say “deadbeat spouse” and “deadbeat offspring,” which amuses him.)
+What this also means is your business can’t be what Wishcamper (with a grin) calls the “deadbeat spouse” or “deadbeat offspring” scenario.
+Spouse A wants to buy a business for Spouse B to help keep them busy.
+Or, a parent wants to purchase a business to employ their unemployed kid.
+The “deadbeat” scenario causes an issue because the spouse or parent has no intention of working for the company they own.
+Since the owner is not a “bonafide” employee, the conditions of the fifth pillar aren’t met.

 ROBS and the IRS: A History

-In 1974, Congress enacted the Employee Retirement Income Security Act (ERISA), which shifted the burden of building retirement assets from the employer to the employee.
-This act, in conjunction with specific sections of the Internal Revenue Code (IRC), provided another method for American workers to grow their retirement assets — which is exactly what ROBS allows you to do.
+In 1974, Congress enacted the Employee Retirement Income Security Act (ERISA).
+ERISA shifted the burden of building retirement assets from the employer to the employee.
+This act, along with sections of the Internal Revenue Code (IRC), provided another method for workers to grow their retirement assets.
+And that’s exactly what ROBS allows you to do.
 Your plan purchases a business, you work for the business and earn a salary, and then you contribute a percentage of that salary back into your retirement plan.
-What’s more, when you sell your business, the proceeds go to the shareholder: you and your retirement plan.
+As a bonus, when you sell your business, the proceeds go to the shareholder: you and your retirement plan.

-This can be a complex process, as you are no doubt now aware, but the result is a way to access retirement funds to start or buy a business without being penalized.
-However, it is important to keep in mind that ROBS only works if every element of the rules and guidelines are met — and even this deep dive chapter doesn’t encompass every aspect.
-That’s why it is very important to work with an experienced ROBS provider who can guide you through this product every step of the way.
+ROBS can be a complicated process, but the result is a way to access retirement funds to start or buy a business without being penalized.
+But it’s essential to remember that ROBS only works if you meet every element of the rules and guidelines — and even this deep dive chapter doesn’t encompass every aspect.
+That’s why it’s so important to work with an experienced ROBS provider that can guide you through the process every step of the way.